ifsheldon/async-openai-wasm/async-openai-wasm/README.md

     - [x] Models
     - [x] Moderations
     - [x] **WASM support**
-- SSE streaming on all available APIs
+- SSE streaming on available APIs
 - Ergonomic builder pattern for all request objects.
-- Microsoft Azure OpenAI Service (only APIs matching OpenAI spec)
+- Microsoft Azure OpenAI Service (only for APIs matching OpenAI spec)

 **Note on Azure OpenAI Service (AOS)**:  `async-openai-wasm` primarily implements OpenAI spec, and doesn't try to maintain parity with spec of AOS.
 Just like `async-openai`.